tusharsadhwani/blog/src/pages/posts/slices.md

 [4, 5, 6]
 ```

-> Note that the `end` index, when provided, is never included in the result
+> Note that the `end` index, when provided, is never included in the result.

 And just for completion's sake, if you don't provide either, it just clones the entire list: